 Also, keep your highlight film short and highlight yourself in every play.
 Don’t make your highlight film 10+ minutes long, as coaches don’t have the time to watch 10 minutes’ worth of your highlights.
 Highlighting yourself on every play makes it easier for the coaches to evaluate you and know where you’re at on every play instead of looking and guessing where you’re at.

 Understand How The Recruiting Process Works

-You don’t want to reach out to coaches during a time in which they are not allowed to contact you.
-The more you can understand how the recruiting process works the better chances you’ll have in receiving a football scholarship.
+You don’t want to contact coaches who cannot contact you.
+The more you understand how the recruiting process works, the better your chances of receiving a football scholarship.